Are Thyroid Patients at Higher Risk of Infection?

 Neti pots are not only considered safe by major health associations but they are also considered to be very effective (3) (provided they are cleaned and used properly).

-Neti pots work well because they eject out extra viral particles as you flush out your sinuses which reduce viral replication and viral load.
+Neti pots work well because they eject extra viral particles as you flush out your sinuses which reduces viral replication and viral load.

 If you are infected make sure to utilize this technique 2-3 times per day!

 #2.
 The use of mucolytics.

 Another important way to reduce viral load in your respiratory tract is with the use of substances called mucolytics.